 Plymouth Congregational United Church of Christ provides financial help to qualified families in Ward 4.
 The non-profit offers emergency housing assistance, rent, mortgage payment, or utility and heating bill assistance to residents.
 There may be funds to stop evictions or help for those with disconnected utility services.
 The address is 5301 North Capitol Street NE in Washington DC, or dial (202)-723-5330.

-Salvation Army - East of the River Initiative - Ward 8 residents only may be able to access emergency rent, mortgage, and utility bill assistance under the DC Emergency Assistance Fund.
+- Another option is th Salvation Army - East of the River Initiative - Ward 8 residents only may be able to access emergency rent, mortgage, and utility bill assistance under the DC Emergency Assistance Fund.
 Another services that is offered, which is in cooperation with Washington gas, may be able to help Washington DC area residents pay their home heating bills through the Washington Area Fuel Fund (WAFF).
 Call (202) 561-2000

-Assistance at the holidays - Whether a low income family needs a box of food or a free gift for their child, or a senior needs companionship or a holiday meal delivered to them, there are charities and churches to try.
+Free assistance at the holidays - Whether a low income family needs a box of food or a free Christmas gift for their child, or a senior needs companionship or a holiday meal delivered to them, there are charities and churches to try.
 They offer support at Christmas (in particular free toys for kids), Thanksgiving, Easter, and other key events.
 Find Christmas and Holiday help in Washington DC.

 Bethesda Cares is focused on the very low income and homeless.
 All clients need to go through an outreach process, and examples of what may provided are below.